amontalenti/streams/index.rst

 Good fit for at-least-once processing.

-No need for out-of-order acks in either case.
+No need for out-of-order acks.

+Community work is ongoing for at-most-once processing.

 Able to keep up with Storm's high-throughput processing.

 Great for handling backpressure during traffic spikes.

-Community work is ongoing for at-most-once processing.

 .. note::
     * Be sure to explain Trident and/or at-least-once